-Tragedy, 2.2.22).
-As with Mariam, the corpse of the Lady, and Gloriana's skull, Francisco's brother and is sorry Marcelia is dead, 'She never injur'd me' (5.1.34).
+In contrast, Eugenia, the actual wounded party, is horrified by the actions of her brother and is sorry Marcelia is dead, 'She never injur'd me' (5.1.34).
 Eugenia recognises that the real villain of the play is Sforza and that her quarrel is not with the woman he chose instead of her.
-Likewise, she vehemently disagrees with her brother's choice to interfere with last words in the play and remake Francisco into a type of the Tyrant, one who has doubly victimised Marcelia in both life and death in the name of justice for his sister, but who utterly fails to take her wishes into account.
+Likewise, she vehemently disagrees with her brother's choice to interfere with Marcelia's corpse: 'to tyrannise upon the dead / Is most inhuman' (5.2198-9).
+They are her last words in the play and remake Francisco into a type of the Tyrant, one who has doubly victimised Marcelia in both life and death in the name of justice for his sister, but who utterly fails to take her wishes into account.
 Once again, the ego of the revenger is more important than the reasons why he has avenged, a point underscored when, as his disguise is about to be revealed by another, he cuts off their speech in order to reveal himself and to eulogise his successful plan: